elimc/jumpstart/README.md

 Folder Structure
 ----------------

+– lib           -       All of the custom functionality of the site.
+ |
- * branding     -       All web associated branding, e.g, favicon, login-logo, etc ...
+  – branding     -       All web associated branding, e.g, favicon, login-logo, etc ...
- * fonts        -       Any web fonts to be loaded locally.
+  – fonts        -       Any web fonts to be loaded locally.
- * foundation   -       Foundation Framework.
+  – foundation   -       Foundation Framework.
- * images       -       All images to be used in the site.
+  – images       -       All images to be used in the site.
 These images aren't related to the companies branding.
- * inc          -       All PHP classes and function files.
+  – inc          -       All PHP classes and function files.
- * js           -       All custom js files.
+  – js           -       All custom js files.
- * scss         -       All cutom SASS files and partials.
+  – scss         -       All cutom SASS files and partials.

 Install
 -------

+Download `jumpstart` into your themes directory.
+Use it for your awesome projects.

+`jumpstart` works best with Gulp.
 The Gulp build process is only for those who are major studmeisters:

-Instructions:
+Gulp Instructions:

 1. Adjust the path of the browserSyncProxy variable in `gulpfile.js`.
 2. Using the CLI, navigate to the root of your gulpfile.js file and enter `npm install`.